michaelfester/docs/docs/reference/data-sources/glide-tables-api-for-beginners.md

 ## Adding Headers to the Zap

 The last thing we need to do is define the “headers”.
 The “headers” are found within the Add Row API Usage.
-Within Glide’s curl statement, you’ll see we have two headers that need to be passed along.
+Within Glide's curl statement, you'll see we have two headers that need to be passed along.

 ### Header 1